DetonDev/ootm/README.md

-# ootm
+# Outskirts of The Morphean
-A weird personal website/hyperlink adventure thing I made
+A weird personal website/hyperlink adventure thing I'm making for Neocities.